- Books, Literature, and Writing»

-How the Games I Played as a Kid Inspired My New Book
+How the Games I Played as a Kid Inspired My Third Book

 My new book, The Castle Park Kids, is about summer vacation.
 When I was a kid, the neighborhood would gather together, usually at my house or the playground, and play games.
 Some were traditional games and sports, and some were games that we made up.
 Below are many of the games that are featured in my new book.